MC-SG/OriginalSG/README.md

 **/sg make [WORLD]** Creates an arena in the specified world!Do not use your Hub or Default World as the arena!
 [Beta unstable version!](http://download1073.mediafire.com/nylka09ddukg/c8kzpx00870dlt1/SurvivalGames_BETA_2.0.8.phar)

+# Known Issues

+*Mobile players can't open chests when running V2.0.3 on ImagicalMine PHP7 (Code isn't fully updated to PHP7)

+*PC Players can't open chests or inventory when running V2.0.4 on Genisys PHP7 (Believed to be a Genisys issue)

+*When running any PHP7 client issues teleporting back to hub after game

+# Fixed Issues